-For the CY 2022 reporting period, insurers need to submit data for the current quality measures (see table below).
+For the CY 2023 reporting period, insurers need to submit data for the current quality measures (see table below).
 Some measures request insurers to provide additional data stratifications for race, ethnicity, gender, and age.
-Although data for the additional stratifications may not be available, DHSS/DHCC encourages insurers to submit these data to support DHSS/DHCC's effort to identify disparities and address care gaps.
+Although data for the additional stratifications may not be available, the DHSS/DHCC encourages insurers to submit these data to support the DHSS/DHCC's effort to identify disparities and address care gaps.

 Table 7.
-CY 2022 Quality Measures
+CY 2023 Quality Measures

-Quality Measures Description Specification Market Reporting Unit Emergency Department Utilization (EDU) For members 18 years of age and older, a risk-adjusted measure of the emergency department (ED) visits during the measurement year.
-HEDIS, version corresponding to performance period • Commercial Insurer Persistence of Beta-Blocker Treatment After a Heart Attack 7 The percentage of members 18 years of age and older during the measurement year who were hospitalized and discharged alive with a diagnosis of acute myocardial infarction and who received persistent beta-blocker treatment for six months after discharge.
-HEDIS, version corresponding to performance period Commercial Medicaid Insurer
+Quality Measures Description Specification Market Reporting Unit EDU For members 18 years of age and older, the risk-adjusted ratio of observed-to-expected (O/E) emergency department (ED) visits during the measurement year.
+HEDIS, version corresponding to performance period Commercial Insurer Persistence of Beta-Blocker Treatment After a Heart Attack The percentage of members 18 years of age and older during the measurement year who were hospitalized and discharged from July 1 of the year prior to the measurement year to June 30 of the measurement year with a diagnosis of acute myocardial infarction and who received persistent beta blocker treatment for six months after discharge.
+(Administrative Reporting Measure) HEDIS, version corresponding to performance period Commercial Medicaid Insurer

-Measure includes request for data to be stratified by race, ethnicity, gender, and age.
+&lt;sup>10 Measure includes request for data to be stratified by race, ethnicity, gender, and age.

-Quality Measures Description Specification Market Reporting Unit Statin Therapy for Patients with Cardiovascular Disease - Statin Adherence 80%8 The overall rate, plus the percentage of males 21 years to 75 years of age and females 40 years to 75 years of age who have clinical atherosclerotic cardiovascular disease and who received and adhered to statin therapy.
-HEDIS, version corresponding to performance period CommercialMedicaid Insurer Breast Cancer Screening Women 50-74 years of age who had at least one mammogram to screen for breast cancer in the past two years.
-HEDIS, version corresponding to performance period CommercialMedicaid Insurer Colorectal Cancer Screening Assesses adults 50-75 who had appropriate screening for colorectal cancer with any of the following tests: annual fecal occult blood test, flexible sigmoidoscopy every five years, colonoscopy every 10 years, computed tomography colonography every five years, stool DNA test every three years.
-HEDIS, version corresponding to performance period • Commercial Insurer Cervical Cancer Screening Assesses women who were screened for cervical cancer using any of the following criteria: Women 21-64 years of age who had cervical cytology HEDIS, version corresponding to performance period CommercialMedicaid Insurer
+Quality Measures Description Specification Market Reporting Unit Statin Therapy for Patients with Cardiovascular Disease - Statin Adherence 80% The percentage of males 21-75 years of age and females 40-75 years of age during the measurement year who were identified as having clinical atherosclerotic cardiovascular disease and met the following criteria.
+The following rate is reported: Statin Adherence 80%: members who remained on a high-intensity or moderate-intensity statin medication for at least 80% of the treatment period.
+(Administrative Reporting Measure) HEDIS, version corresponding to performance period Commercial Medicaid Insurer Breast Cancer Screening Women 50-74 years of age who had at least one mammogram to screen for breast cancer in the past two years.
+(ECDS Reporting Measure) HEDIS, version corresponding to performance period CommercialMedicaid Insurer Colorectal Cancer Screening Assesses adults 50-75 years who had appropriate screening for colorectal cancer with any of the following tests: annual fecal occult blood test, flexible sigmoidoscopy every five years, colonoscopy every 10 years, computed tomography colonography every five years, stool DNA test every three years.
+(Administrative, Hybrid, or ECDS Reporting Measure; will transition to ECDS-only in 2024) HEDIS, version corresponding to performance period Commercial Medicaid Insurer Cervical Cancer Screening The percentage of women 21-64 years of age who were screened for cervical HEDIS, version corresponding to CommercialMedicaid Insurer

-8 Ibid
+Ibid

-Quality Measures Description Specification Market Reporting Unit performed within the last three years. • Women 30-64 years of age who had cervical highrisk human papillomavirus (hrHPV) testing performed within the last five years. • Women 30-64 years of age who had cervical cytology/ hrHPV co-testing within the last five years.
+Quality Measures Description Specification Market Reporting Unit cancer using any of the following criteria: Women 21-64 years of age who had cervical cytology performed within the last three years.
+Women 30-64 years of age who had cervical high-risk human papillomavirus (hrHPV) testing performed within the last five years.
+Women 30-64 years of age who had cervical cytology/hrHPV co-testing within the last five years.
+(Administrative, Hybrid, or ECDS Reporting Measure; may transition to ECDS-only in 2025) performance period

-DHSS/DHCC will also obtain data from other data sources for the other quality measures included in the quality benchmarks.
+The DHSS/DHCC will also obtain data from other data sources for the other quality measures included in the quality benchmarks.